Two-stage Geometric Information Guided Image Reconstruction: Introduction

 In this paper, we present a geometric information guided CS (abbreviated as GeoCS) reconstruction method to improve the performance for the situations when the sampling rate is low and/or the noise level is high.
 The goal is to preserve geometries and fine features with less data required than the state-of-the-art methods.
 There are three major contributions in our paper. \begin{itemize} \item Shearlet transform instead of the widely used wavelet transform is adopted as $\Phi$ to promote the sparsity of signals and thereby reduce the number of measurements required for accurate recovery of them by the fundamental CS theory.
 Shearlets \cite{Labate-Lim-Kuynoik-Weiss:05,Kutyniok-Guo-Labate:06,Easley-Labate-Lim:08} provide an optimally sparse approximation of piecewise smooth function with $C^2$ singularity curves, e.g., edges, cusps and corners.
 It combines the power of multiscale methods with the capability of extracting geometry of images. \item A two-stage method rather than the conventional one-stage method is applied to obtain better recovered images from fewer measurements than the state of the arts.
 This reconstruction approach adaptively learns the gradient of increasing accuracy to some extent controlling the image geometry.
 The first stage is to get an initial image reconstruction from CS measurements based on shearlet transform and TV.
 The second stage starts with geometric information extracted from the result of stage I, and alternates image reconstruction and geometric information update until it converges.
 Adaptive TV and shearlet transform are used in the second stage.
+The proposed two stages are significantly different due to the presence of the edge stopping function in the second stage and the corresponding algorithmic differences between the two stages.
 Massive numerical experiments show that the two-stage approach outperforms the classical one-stage methods. \item Apply the alternating direction method of multipliers (ADMM) \cite{Glowinski-Marroco:75,Gabay-Mercier:76} or its equivalent split Bregman method \cite{Tom2009} to efficiently solve the optimization problems in both stages.
 The algorithm achieves fast convergence and produces high-quality images.
-The convergence of the algorithm at each stage is guaranteed as well. \end{itemize}
+Convergence of the algorithm at each stage is guaranteed as well. \end{itemize}